 (and so many wonderful men) closest to me.
 These women truly understand the place I come from.

 They believe in me.
 They love me, and they know that I was always meant to be this person.

 ...
-Its a big ol' job to be a woman, and a mother, and a creator.
+Its a big ol' job to be a woman, and a creator.
 Im grateful for the chance to do it "all."

-(of course I don't do it all, but I do what I can and I love much)
+(of course I don't do it all, but I can do what I can and love it.)

 Today I am celebrating on International Women's Day!

 Thank you for All you are doing, Women of Earth.